 Women who are screened and test positive for prenatal-onset GBS can receive IV antibiotics during labor and delivery to help prevent early-onset GBS disease.
 Timing is crucial because GBS bacteria act incredibly quickly and can cause a healthy-seeming baby to fall critically ill.

-Refresher: How to Collect a Group B Strep Swab
+Refresher: Collection of a Group B Streptococcus Swab Test

 The American College of Obstetricians and Gynecologists recommends GBS screening between 36 and 37 weeks of gestation.
 Adequate training in the collection process is essential; the swab must be correctly inserted to obtain a representative sample.
 Strict adherence to aseptic techniques will minimize the risk of contamination.